 Pricing runs a couple thousand above the RAV4 for similar trim levels.
 Honda's two-motor hybrid system tends to outperform at higher speeds and on hills; Toyota's e-CVT shines in stop-and-go.
 Pick based on your roads.

 The efficiency king of the segment, and the price leader.
-The Niro is more "tall hatchback" than traditional SUV — less cargo space than a RAV4, no AWD option on the hybrid — but for drivers who don't need either, it's 10 MPG better for $4,500 less.
+The Niro is more "tall hatchback" than traditional SUV — less cargo space than a RAV4, no AWD option on the hybrid — but for drivers who don't need either, it's 10 MPG better for roughly $4,500 less than comparable RAV4 Hybrid trims.

 Hyundai-Kia's hybrid system has matured well.
 Reliability data is now strong enough that the Niro's 10-year powertrain warranty isn't just a sales pitch — it's paired with genuinely durable hardware.